aisingapore/PeekingDuck/docs/source/getting_started/03_custom_nodes.md

 ```

 - `src/<custom_folder_name>` is where custom nodes created for the project should be housed.
-- `run_config.yml` is the basic yaml file to select nodes in the pipeline.
+- `run_config.yml` is the basic YAML file to select nodes in the pipeline.
 You will be using this to run your peekingduck pipeline.
+- `results` is the directory to store outputs from the custom `csv_logger` node we will be creating.

 ## Step 2: Populate run_config.yml